yianzhou/yianzhou.github.io/docs/insights/Taylor Swift/The Tortured Poets Department.md

 I need to forget, so take me to Florida

-I've got some **regrets** 后悔；遗憾, I'll bury them in Florida
+I've got some **regrets**, I'll bury them in Florida

-Tell me I'm despicable 卑鄙的；下流的, say it's unforgivable
+Tell me I'm despicable, say it's unforgivable

 At least the dolls are beautiful, fuck me up, Florida